lamr18/AFMgrooves/README.md

 ## Function
-This
+This package has been developed to facilitate the analysis of thermally grooved grain boundaries and of their energy.
+The usual manual method for this measurement is tedious, time consumming and can give rise to error from inaccuracies in drawing perpendicular lines.
+Instead, this package simplifies the process and removes user errors.

-The geometry of the thermally grooved grain boundary can be used to calculate grain boundary energy to surface energy ratio, as explained below.
+The interest in thermally grooved grain boundaries stems from their relation to grain boundary energy.
+The geometry of a thermally grooved grain boundary can be used to calculate the grain boundary energy to surface energy ratio, as explained below.
 This is what the package sets out to automate.
 ![Screenshot](Images/GB_groove_geometry.png)

-Profiles can be analyzed in two different ways: either one GBE ratio can be extracted from a symmetric profile, or two GBE ratios can be extracted from an asymmetric profile.
+Profiles across grain boundaries can be analyzed in two different ways: either one GBE ratio can be extracted from a symmetric profile, or two GBE ratios can be extracted from an asymmetric profile, as depicted below.
 ![Screenshot](Images/Profiles.png)

 ## Usage